On the interaction of the Coxeter transformation and the rowmotion bijection: -representation finite algebras

 \subsection{Acknowledgements}

 The authors would like to express their gratitude to Sam Hopkins for communicating his conjecture to us.
 This project began at a workshop on Dynamical Algebraic Combinatorics hosted (online) by the Banff International Research Station in 2020.
 The authors are grateful to BIRS and to the organizers of the workshop, who provided the opportunity for the project to begin.
+We thank the referee for their detailed comments and suggestions which significantly improved the exposition of the paper.
+In particular, we followed the suggestion of the referee to include a shorter proof for theorems 4.6 and 4.7.

 Ren\'e Marczinzik is funded by the DFG with the project number 428999796.
-Hugh Thomas is partially supported by an NSERC Discover Grant RGPIN-2016-04872 and the Canada Research Chairs program, grant number 230635.
+Hugh Thomas is partially supported by an NSERC Discover Grant RGPIN-2016-04872 and the Canada Research Chairs program, grant number CRC-2021-00120.
 Part of the work on this paper was undertaken during Emine Y\i{}ld\i{}r\i{}m's tenure as INI-Simons Post Doctoral Research Fellow hosted by the Isaac Newton Institute for Mathematical Sciences (INI) participating in programme `Cluster algebras and representation theory', and by the Department of Pure Mathematics and Mathematical Statistics (DPMMS) at the University of Cambridge.
 This author would like to thank INI and DPMMS for support and hospitality during this fellowship, which was supported by Simons Foundation (Award ID 316017) and by EPSRC (grant number EP/R014604/1).